evmos/evmosjs/docs/stargate/README.md

 In particular, note that we use the `keccak256` hash over `sha256` (the rest is identical).

-By default, this will work with [Keplr](https://wallet.keplr.app/)'s offline signer for Evmos, but note that it may not work with other Cosmos signing solutions without modification.
+By default, `StargateSigningClient` will work with [Keplr](https://wallet.keplr.app/)'s offline signer for Evmos, but note that it may not work with other Cosmos signing solutions without modification.